EmbSoft3/Sym2srec/README.md

 ## Usage

-A prebuilt Windows executable is available in the Mk repository at [`Mk/Make/`](https://github.com/EmbSoft3/Mk/tree/main/Mk/Make).
+Prebuilt executables for Windows and Linux are available in the Mk repository at [`Mk/Make/`](https://github.com/EmbSoft3/Mk/tree/main/Mk/Make).

 ```